Four-Week Study Plan and Readiness

 Final 48 Hours

-Do not cram leaked questions or start a new course.
-Revisit your mistake log, redo weak snippets, verify your testing environment, and confirm the exam code.
-If you do not pass, wait the required 7 days and repair the two weakest blocks from your score report before attempting again.
+Do not cram dumps or start a new course.
+Revisit your mistake log, redo your weakest snippets, verify your testing environment and ID, and confirm the active exam code is the one you studied.
+If you do not pass, the official rule is a 7-day wait; use it to repair the two weakest blocks shown on your score report rather than repeating the same broad review.

 In the four-week plan, why does Week 2 emphasize control flow?